zf4223v1ms7/nexus-sdk/docs/cli.md

 **`nexus gas add-budget --coin <object_id>`**

 Upload the coin object to the Nexus gas service as budget in the "invoker address" scope.
 That means that if a DAG execution is started from the address that the coin was uploaded from, the coin can be used to pay for the gas.

 {% hint style="info" %}
 This command requires that a wallet is connected to the CLI...
+{% endhint %}

+---

+**`nexus gas expiry enable --tool-fqn <fqn> --owner-cap <object_id> --cost-per-minute <mist>`**

+The tool owners can enable the expiry gas extension for their tools specified by the FQN.
+This operation requires that the `OwnerCap<OverGas>` object is passed to the command and owned by the transaction sender.
+This allows users to buy expiry gas tickets that can be used to pay for the tool usage for a limited amount of time.

+Calling this command again with a different `cost-per-minute` value will update the cost of the tickets.

+{% hint style="info" %}
+This command requires that a wallet is connected to the CLI...
+{% endhint %}

+---

+**`nexus gas expiry disable --tool-fqn <fqn> --owner-cap <object_id>`**

+Disables the expiry gas extension for the tool specified by the FQN.
+This operation requires that the `OwnerCap<OverGas>` object is passed to the command and owned by the transaction sender.

+{% hint style="info" %}
+This command requires that a wallet is connected to the CLI...
+{% endhint %}

+---

+**`nexus gas expiry buy-ticket --tool-fqn <fqn> --minutes <minutes> --coin <object_id>`**

+Buy an expiry gas ticket for the tool specified by the FQN.
+This ticket can then be used to pay for the tool usage for the specified amount of `minutes` if a DAG is executed from the same address that was used to buy this ticket.
+The ticket is paid for with the provided `coin` object.

+This transaction fails if the tool does not have the expiry gas extension enabled.

+{% hint style="info" %}
+This command requires that a wallet is connected to the CLI...